Spring is one of the best times to book a trip to our national parks, as is summer, fall and winter.

 Everglades National Park is a waterlogged wonder – in most areas.
 However, some parts are dry, rugged and rocky.
 There is a diversity of terrains and fragile ecosystems supporting all types of wildlife from resident and migratory birds to panthers to … alligators, of course.

-On our visit earlier this spring, we spent most of our time in the southeastern section.
+On our visit in early spring 2022, we spent most of our time in the southeastern section.
 We watched various aquatic creatures ply the shallow waters.
 We walked along the Coastal Prairie Trail through a wooded area of moss-laden trees that opened to fields as far as the eye could see.
 We experienced a shimmering sunrise over Freshwater Marl Prairie at Par-hay-okee Overlook with only birds, including vultures, in our company.

 The park is still in its dry season at this time of year, before summer’s humidity.
 Wildlife is more easily seen around smaller communal waters.
 Insects, particularly mosquitoes, are relatively inactive, though dragonflies and butterflies are out and about.